The Dedication

-The Dedication is the fourth mixtape by Lil Wayne, hosted by DJ Drama, released April 2005.
+The Dedication is the fifth mixtape by Lil Wayne, hosted by DJ Drama, released March 2005.
 It is the first mixtape in the Dedication/Gangsta Grillz series and it was produced and hosted by DJ Drama.
 The mixtape was given its name because as Wayne explains in the track "Intro", it is dedicated to everyone around the world and to the "fallen soldiers".
 The cover art shows a shirtless Wayne standing in the road with DJ Drama looking on in the back.

 Critical reception

 The mixtape holds a rating of 5 stars (based on over 500 ratings) on DatPiff and has generated over 200,000 downloads.
 The mixtape has been described as "inspirational" and "a classic" by rap critics, paving the way for a world famous mixtape series.